 While you´re at it and doing your shopping in Bandra, pass by the street art and Bollywood art project on Chapel road.
 I loved the graffiti walking down this street.

 For health enthusiast like us :) Every Sunday 10 am - 15 pm all year around you´ll find a organic farmers market that connects Mumbai with organic farmers across the area of Maharashtra.
 Read more about the farmers market here.
-And if you want to know more about how I stay naturally healthy and the supplements I use to balance my health and hormones you can read about it in my Health Shop.

 On Hill road next to bank of India, you will find Godrej Nature´s basket, this is a grocery store that sells everything that can be hard to find in Mumbai including organic vegetables, fresh squeezed juices, nut flours, gluten free/vegan pastas, almond butters, seafood, organic homemade tapenade and sauces, nut milks and veggie chips just to mention a few of the things the have.
 I simply loved this store and we went here at least once a week for our grocery shopping.
 They also have home delivery options find out more about Godrej Nature´s basket here.